Lee Yong-yi: Early Theater and Stage Work

-In 1991, Lee Yong-yi acted in Park Kwang-soo's film I Want to Go to That Island.
-She played the character Ne Eop-sun, a shaman who lived on the island with her husband.
-Interestingly, her real-life husband, actor Kim Il-woo, portrayed the role of the shaman's husband in the movie.
-The movie was released in 1993, So the year officially became her first big screen debut.

 In 1995 Lee Yong-yi cast as Gwibone in play That Woman's Novel, adapted from the novel "Little Grandmother!" by playwright Um In-hee.
 It was a refinement of a work published in 1989 by the writer Um In-hee in Another Cultural 3rd Collection.
 The play, directed by Kang Young-geol, was performed at the 19th Seoul Theater Festival in June 1995 at the Arts Center Small Theater.
 Lee Yong-yi received the 19th Seoul Theater Festival Female Acting Award for her portrayal.

+Film and Television

+Lee made her cinematic debut in Park Kwang-soo's 1993 film I Want to Go to That Island.
+In the film, she portrayed Ne Eop-sun, a shaman, appearing alongside her real-life husband, actor Kim Il-woo, who played the character's spouse.

-In 1998, Lee became leader of the theater company Hyun Bin (玄牝) which was established by her husband, actor and theater director Kim Il-woo.
-Their first production was an adaptation of Lee Moon-yeol's original novel, "Choice."
+In 1998, Lee assumed leadership of the theater company Hyun Bin, which was founded by her husband.
+The company's inaugural production was an adaptation of Lee Moon-yeol's novel Choice.

 Since 2017, Lee Yong-yi has been under an exclusive contract with Liyan Entertainment.
-She later moved to High Entertainment.
+She later transferred to High Entertainment.

 Other activities

-In addition to her acting career, Lee also possesses musical talent.
-She studied Gyeonggi folk songs under the guidance of the master pansori singer Ahn Bok-sik (1926–97).
+Beyond acting, Lee is trained in Gyeonggi folk songs, having studied under the pansori master Ahn Bok-sik (1926–1997).
 (Note: Gyeonggi folk song refers to all folk songs handed down in Seoul and Gyeonggi Province.
 However, Gyeonggi folk songs designated as important intangible cultural assets refer to 'Gyeonggi Ginjapga' called 'Gyeonggi jwachang'.
 Gyeonggi Folk Song' was designated as Important Intangible Cultural Heritage No. 57 on July 12, 1975.
 As the first entertainers, Ahn Bok-sik (stage name Ahn Bi-chwi), Lee Gyeong-ok (李瓊玉, stage name Muk Gye-wol), and Lee Yun-ran (李潤蘭, stage name Lee Eun-ju) were recognized as the first entertainers.)
-Furthermore, she served as a lecturer on music and acting at Sungkyunkwan University Social Education Center.
+She has also contributed to arts education as a lecturer on music and acting at the Sungkyunkwan University Social Education Center.

 Personal life

-Lee Yong-yi's late husband was Kim Il-woo, an actor and theater director.
-They met while they were both attending Seoul Institute of the Arts, where he was her senior in the theater department.
+Lee was married to the late actor and theater director Kim Il-woo.
+The couple met while attending the Seoul Institute of the Arts, where Kim was her senior in the theater department.
 They had two children together.
-He died in 2004 due to stomach cancer.
+Kim died in 2004 following a diagnosis of stomach cancer.

-Lee Yong-yi's older brother, Lee Dae-geun, is also an actor.
-He appeared in productions such as 'The Third Republic' and 'The Fourth Republic'.
-However, he has not been active in the industry since his appearance in 'Fermented Family'.
+Lee's older brother, Lee Dae-geun, is also a professional actor.
+His career includes roles in the political dramas The Third Republic and The Fourth Republic.
+He has retired from the entertainment industry after his performance in the series Fermented Family.